 Okage Yokocho

-Close to the Naiku of Ise Jingu, Okage Yokocho is a complex of historical buildings dating from the Edo and Meiji eras.
-Here you can find many galleries, craft shops, souvenir stores, and restaurants serving the very best local cuisine, regional craft beers, and local sake.
-Probably the most famous local dish is Ise udon: thick noodles with chopped green onions and served with a rich soy-based black sauce.
-Tekone-zushi is a regional variety of sushi: maguro tuna marinated in soy sauce and served on vinegared rice.
+Close to the Naiku of Ise Jingu, Okage Yokocho is a lively district of historic-style buildings inspired by the Edo and Meiji eras.
+Here you can find galleries, craft shops, souvenir stores, and restaurants serving local food, regional craft beers, and local sake.
+Probably the most famous local dish is Ise udon: thick noodles served with chopped green onions and a rich soy-based black sauce.
+Tekone-zushi is another regional specialty: maguro tuna marinated in soy sauce and served on vinegared rice.

 A typical lunchtime set meal of Ise udon and tekone-zushi at Okage Yokocho